Close Menu

 Becoming a Circuit Rider

-But what exactly is a circuit rider, you ask?
-Well, imagine a preacher, a cowboy, and a mailman all rolled into one.
-That’s pretty much what a circuit rider was.
+What is a circuit rider?
+Think of a traveling preacher who reached remote settlements—holding services in homes, barns, and fields.
 These brave folks would travel on horseback from town to town, preaching the gospel and setting up new churches along the way.

 And let me tell you, it wasn’t an easy job.
 Circuit riders like Braughe had to deal with all sorts of challenges: